kristinezhengx/amazon-app-site/my-project/docs/middleware.md

 Now that we have our environment set up, our TG solution established, and our queries installed and ready to be utilized, let's set up our middleware!

+* Note: you should import our [compressed graph](https://github.com/mckenzie-steenson/amazon-app/blob/master/export_124632584.tar.gz) before following the middleware and frontend steps so you have the exact schema and queries in the tutorial!!

 ## Connect to your TigerGraph Solution

 Open `main.py` in your `middleware` directory and import pyTigerGraph and configs. configs is going to be out configuration file for our TG solution credentials.